adlerweb/x3650_M5_ipmi_fancontrol/README.md

 # IPMI Fan Control Daemon for IBM System x3650
+  Forked to work with an M5 variant that has 6 fans all labeled 1A-6A.
+  Adjusted fan curve for my system to ensure PCIE devices had enough airflow.
+  Idle CPU temps are about 41c.

+# ORIGINAL FORKED README

   This port was made in an attempt to quiet down an IBM system x3650 M4.

   #### NOTE: